Admidio/admidio/README.md

 Short update description:

 - Delete the folder adm_program and the index.php of the previous version.
-- Copy folder adm_program and the index.php from the new version to this place.
+- Copy the folder adm_program and the index.php from the new version to this place.
-- Update the folder adm_plugins with the new delivered plugins.
+- Update the folder adm_plugins with the newly delivered plugins.
 - Call the index.php in your Admidio folder and start the update.
 - Maybe changes to the theme in the folder adm_theme are necessary.